Improved Smoothed Analysis of Multiobjective Optimization: Non-zero-preserving Perturbations

-where~$\beta = d(d+1)$ in general and~$\beta=d$ for quasiconcave densities.
-With the following Corollary we bound the probability that~$\PO(V)$ exceeds a certain multiple of~$s_1$.
-We obtain a significantly better concentration bound than the one we would obtain by applying Markov's Inequality for the first moment.
+With the following Corollary we bound the probability that $\PO(V)$ exceeds a certain multiple of~$s_1$.
+We obtain a significantly better concentration bound than the one we would obtain by applying Markov's inequality for the first moment.